celery/celery/examples/django/README.rst

 ``proj/``
 ---------

-This is the project iself, created using ``django-admin.py startproject proj``, and then the settings module (``proj/settings.py``) was modified to add ``demoapp`` to ``INSTALLED_APPS``
+This is the project itself, created using ``django-admin.py startproject proj``, and then the settings module (``proj/settings.py``) was modified to add ``demoapp`` to ``INSTALLED_APPS``